-The temperature drops below -10°C, and unstable weather can add up the challenge of winter trekking.
+The temperature drops below -10°C and unstable weather can add up to the challenge of winter trekking.
 Besides all the adversity, we have heard time and again from our travelers that the winter landscapes during the Annapurna Base Camp trekking are out of this world.

 Annapurna Base Camp Trek permit

 Trekkers need to get two permits from the government of Nepal to go on Annapurna Base Camp Trek 12 Days.
 The permits are Annapurna Conservation Area Permit (ACAP) and TIMS Card.
 The permit cost is included in our Annapurna Base Camp Trek cost, and we will arrange all the permits for you in advance.

 Annapurna Conservation Area Permit for SAARC nationals: Nrs 200 per person

 Annapurna Conservation Area Permit cost for foreigners: Nrs 3,000 per person